Usbac/wolff/docs/en/template.md

 @csrf
 ```

-Internally it creates a `__token` cookie if it doesn't exists and replaces the CSRF tag with a hidden input which value is the same of the cookie.
+Internally it creates a `__token` cookie if it does not exists and replaces the CSRF tag with a hidden input which value is the same of the cookie.

 _Keep in mind that the cookie has a live time of one hour and is http only._